felixarntz/web.dev/src/site/content/en/wordpress/feature-richness-in-context/index.md

 Please follow the links above to learn more about each of the workstreams and how together they describe the reality of the web just being another platform on which we can successfully develop and deploy our online business presence.
 {% endAside %}

-Two of these work areas are of interest when we seek to answer the question: how do we develop web sites that are feature rich and integrated when out target audience has global reach?: Fugu and PWA.
+All these work streams are related to what we can call "The Capable Web": a platform with unlimited reach, and with all the capabitlities needed for us to deliver great user experiences in our sites.

 ## Developing for the Web Platform

-The web platform today support pretty much everything provided by native app platforms.
-We can develop user experiences natively on the web that are feature-rich, engaging, and integrated with the devices from our users, while at the same time maintaining the core web tenets of openness, security, privacy, trust, and universal reach.
+The web platform supports pretty much everything supported by native app platforms.
+This means that we can develop native web user experiences that are feature-rich, engaging, and integrated with the devices from our users, while at the same time maintaining the core web tenets of openness, security, privacy, trust, and universal reach.

 {% Aside  %}
 Today, the web platform supports (pretty much) everything provided by native app platforms.